 Lacer observed her for a few long moments during which she was careful not to fidget, meeting his challenging gaze unflinchingly.
 “No, I do not think I will tell you,” he mused.
 She wanted to protest, but he continued.
 “Listing them out for you to memorize will not do you any good.
 At worst, it will make you think you understand and adhere to them.
 It is best if you search them out for yourself, internalizing their lessons as you learn and grow.”
 His tone gentled.
 “This is the effort of a lifetime, child.
 You will have time.”

 “You’ll still teach me about them, though, right?” she asked.

 “When appropriate.
-Now back to work with you,” he said, waving his hand at her in a clipped shooing motion as he summoned the book he had been reading and moved to sit in one of the plush chairs that had been moved against the wall.
+Now, back to work with you,” he said, waving his hand at her in a clipped shooing motion as he summoned the book he had been reading and moved to sit in one of the plush chairs resting against the wall.

 He glanced at her over the top of the book.
 “Already putting my lessons into practice, Mr. Siverling?”

 Lacer actually smiled at that, filling her with a quick flush of pride, but he immediately returned to reading.
 “Might I suggest that if you have more questions that would distract from your spellcasting, you try to find out the answers yourself through applying your mind to the problem?”